How to bake Hubbard squash whole

 You’ll want to roast the Hubbard on a rimmed baking sheet or in a large baking dish, because a bit of liquid will come out.
 Make sure you have something with a side, even a short one, to catch it so it doesn’t make a mess in the oven.

-How to remove seeds and flesh
+How to remove seeds and flesh from squash

-After you cut it open, or just break it open, because you don’t need a knife, this is what it will look like.
+After you cut it open, or just break it open, because you don’t really need a knife, this is what it will look like.

 Unfortunately for me, this one had quite a lot of seeds inside, but it did make for an excellent snack.